campusMVP/dotnetCoreLogoPack/README.md

 These logos are licensed under Creative Commons 4.0-Share Alike-By license.
 You can read the license in this repository, or following the link in this CC logo:

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)

+## Disclaimer
+We are not in any way related to Microsoft neither pretend to represent the company in any way.
+We're only a group of enthusiast from the community that wanted to have a nice logo for our communications related to these technologies.